L0WK3Ydev/Vex-2337A-2020-2021/README.md

  Current chassis code and robot code is stored here.

- Master branch is the main code.
+- Master branch is the main code.
+- vex-holonomic is the code for the holonomic drive.
+- vex-tank is the code for the holonomic drive.

  The other branches are used as drafts or code not currently being used.